 Almost everyone who has attended physical therapy after an ACL reconstruction surgery will tell you that cycling played a huge role in their recovery.
 Getting on a stationary bike is actually a very common component of ACL rehabilitation.
 So what’s the deal with these bikes?
 Why do physical therapists love getting you on them after your ACL surgery?
 This blog will go into detail about why cycling is beneficial for ACL recovery.
+We've also written a great blog about ACL recovery timeline here.

 Range of Motion Benefits